Udayraj123/VehicleInfoOCR/Rough.md

 // Fix some crashes
 	//> On clicking flash on pause
-	//Yeah, On internet unavailable, fixed. > Sometimes hangs on start?! :
+	 > Sometimes hangs on start?! :
+		//Yeah, On internet unavailable.
-		^Listener needed to be reset
+		//Nope, it isn't fired for JS, Listener needed to be reset
 // > Add some js to crop view instead of scraping vehicle details?! <- more versatile ^^> This is actually better for demo - should look like google assistant